madprops/blog/docs/close.md

 So I just point to the window and click the button.
 Similar to the DPI method.

-## Mouse

-Why so mouse-focused?
-A lot of the time I'm in cruising mode (One hand on my mouse, the other hand resting).

-The more I can do with my mouse the better.
-This way I can open, close, hide, whatever, using a single hand.

 ## Cursor

 The advantage of using the "close/hide the window below the cursor" method is that the whole window is the target.